Fireside

 from Latin and German versions.

-So why did King James need yet another
+So why did King James need another

 version of the Bible to be